incubyte/incubyte.github.io/content/blog/standup.md

 ### Values

 If we look at Agile values, it focuses on “Interactions,” “Collaboration,” “Delivery,” and “Change.”
-Remember these while creating your own rules for Standup meetings.
+Remember these while creating your own rules for standup meetings.

 ### FAQ

 ##### Q: What is the ideal frequency?

 Usually, every day.
 However, if you are “Interacting” frequently and do not need to know the status, then you can meet less.

 ##### Q: Where?